matiasvlevi/ADCReader/README.md

 # ADCReader utility

-Allows you to interface in a friendly way with the ADC of an avr microcontroller
+Allows you to interface in a friendly way with the ADC of an avr microcontroller.

+Not all features from the datasheet have a wrapper.

 ```c
 int main(void) {